Shaker Elsayed: Religious and political views

 Elsayed told worshippers, "Islam forbids you to give allegiance to those who kick you off your homeland, and to those who support those who kick you off your homeland,"and explained afterwards the statements are in opposition to US foreign policy, not against American people.
 At the same time Elsayed spoken strongly towards American patriotism, stating that Muslim Americans "are in love with their country" and stand firm in promoting their country's safety.
 "Shaker Elsayed is more like a political figure than a religious figure", said M.A.
 Muqtedar Khan of Adrian College in Michigan, who worshiped at the Dar Al-Hijrah mosque for several years.
 "Dar al-Hijrah is a very Arab-centric mosque, very much centered on Arab politics."
 Elsayed unequivocally condemns terrorism and states that the mosque actively publicizes it to the public.

 Ahmed Omar Abu Ali, who was convicted of plotting to assassinate President George W. Bush, worshiped at Dar al-Hijrah.
 Elsayed spoke out on behalf of his family.
 He described Abu Ali's confession as "laughable", and said that Abu Ali and other young Muslims were being unfairly accused by the Justice Department.

-In 2017, he made comments suggesting that female genital mutilation prevents 'hypersexuality', but later apologized for his statements.
+In June 2017, he made comments suggesting that female genital mutilation prevents 'hypersexuality', but later apologized for his statements.
+He resigned as imam on June 9 over the incident.